Students Archives - Warfelcc

 National Intern Day: Meet our Summer 2019 Interns

 Happy National Intern Day!
-At Warfel, we’re extremely proud of our internship program, which provides opportunities for college students to gain real-life construction management experience.
+At Warfel, we’re extremely proud of our internship program, which offers college students real-world construction management experience.
 Interns at Warfel are assigned to a project team, take on real project responsibilities, and contribute to their team’s success.
 Additionally, they spend two weeks in Warfel’s Preconstruction & Estimating department, as well as one week in the Virtual Design & Construction department, learning about the extensive planning that occurs before construction begins.

 Scroll down to learn more about each of our Summer 2019 interns.